MarcGruener/Knowledge/Digestive Enzymes.md

 Proteins that help digesting *"food by catabolizing nutrients into monomeric units."*[^1]

 ## Definition:
-Most nutrients consumed are large polymers that have to be broken down through hydrolytic cleavage reactions into monosaccharides, [[amino acids]], and fatty acids before they can be absorbed by the [[digestive system]].
+Most nutrients consumed are large polymers that have to be broken down through hydrolytic cleavage reactions into [[Monosaccharide|monosaccharides]], [[amino acids]], and fatty acids before they can be absorbed by the [[digestive system]].
 Due to their specialization of function, multiple enzymes are needed to corporate in order to achieve this goal.[^2]

 Digestion happens in various steps and with the help of different enzymes throughout the entire [[Digestive System]].[^3]